 For further information on clinical placement location, see attached list ‘The University of Melbourne, Physiotherapy clinical placement locations’.

 Intended learning outcomes

-The curriculum for the DPT program has been designed around 8 Learning Outcomes under 3 elements.
+The curriculum for the DPT program has been designed around 8 Learning Outcomes.

 - To integrate prior knowledge of neuroscience, common neurological conditions and the framework for clinical reasoning to the assessment and management of individuals with neurological conditions

 - To implement the theoretical framework for clinical reasoning in neurological rehabilitation in selecting `appropriate assessments, problems, goals and approaches to treatment in the clinical setting

 - To select, justify and demonstrate safe and effective manual handling and physiotherapeutic interventions to address impairments and activity limitations in individuals with neurological conditions

 - To safely and effectively apply and interpret neurologic assessment techniques, including observational movement analysis, objective measures of impairments, activity limitations and participation restrictions